-It is settled law in Connecticut, that when a retail store opens its doors to the public, the store has a duty to maintain its premises in a reasonably safe condition.
-In recent times, many of the national chain stores, such as Home Depot, Wal-Mart and Target, having begun to stack their merchandise on high shelves, thereby turning their stores into mini-warehouses.
-By eliminating warehouse costs, the stores save money, but as a consequence, many customers have sustained injuries from falling merchandise, which is frequently stacked as high as 18 feet off the ground.
+It is settled law in Connecticut that when a retail store opens its doors to the public, the store has a duty to maintain its premises to stay in reasonably safe conditions.
+In recent times, many of the national chain stores, such as Home Depot, Wal-Mart and Target, have begun to stack their merchandise on high shelves, thereby turning their stores into mini-warehouses.
+This is a deliberate choice — by eliminating warehouse costs, the stores save money.
+However, as a consequence, many customers have sustained injuries from falling merchandise — which is frequently stacked as high as 18 feet off the ground.